PrasannaPandugula/my-hashnode-repo/cmifwaksa000202l5b9ps97mf.md

 ## API Groups in Kubernetes

-We can check version and pod details using k8s api
+We can check the version and pod details using the k8s api

 ```bash
 $ curl https://kube-master:6443/version